teasit/magic-formula-tyre-tool/README.md

 ## Known Issues

-- Currently only Fitting of Fx0, Fy0, Fx, Fy is supported
 - Only Magic Formula version 6.1.2 (62) is supported.
 - The FSAE TTC parsers might not always work.
 You might have to create your own parser.